apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Talking death with Ben Schwartz, voice of Sonic the Hedgehog**
+**Senate advances bill to boost Social Security benefits for millions of people**

-You can read more about it [here](https://www.washingtonpost.com/entertainment/video-games/2024/12/19/ben-schwartz-sonic-the-hedgehog-3/).
+You can read more about it [here](https://thehill.com/homenews/senate/5048673-senate-approves-social-security-benefits-bill/).

 ## Requirements
 - Python 3.8